Back to Tennessee

 

-Applicants for a permit to sell, distribute, or manufacture beer
+Applicants for a permit to sell, distribute, or manufacture beer.

 

-Applicants for a license to manufacture, distribute, or sell hemp derived cannabinoid products
+Applicants for a license to manufacture, distribute, or sell hemp derived cannabinoid products.

 LICENSES TO PRACTICE THE HEALING ARTS

-certification for a profession of the healing arts if such person is a United States citizen or a qualified alien.
-This includes applications to practice as a physician, dentist, psychological examiner, certified psychological assistant, certified psychol
+This bill provides that persons are eligible for a license or certification for a profession of the healing arts if such person is a United States citizen or a qualified alien.
+This includes applications to practice as a physician, dentist, psychological

-ogical testing technician, and veterinary medicine.
-Applicants to be licensed as a physician are eligible if they have applied for a valid visa that would authorize the applicant to work in the United States under federal law.
-Applicants to practice den
+examiner, certified psychological assistant, certified psychological testing technician, and veterinary medicine.
+Applicants to be licensed as a physician are eligible if they have applied for a valid visa that would authorize the applicant to work in t

-stry, medicine, and veterinary medicine are also eligible to be licensed if they are citizens of Canada.
+United States under federal law.
+Applicants to practice dentistry, medicine, and veterinary medicine are also eligible to be licensed if they are citizens of Canada.

 DISPENSING OPTICIANS

-In order to be eligible for a license as a dispensing optician, this bill requires an applicant to (i) be of good moral character, (ii) be 18 or older, (iii) have satisfactorily completed not less than two years of proper schooling as recognized by the b
+In order to be eligible for a license as a dispensing optician, this bill requires an applicant to (i) be of good moral character, (ii) be 18 or older, (iii) have satisfactorily completed not less than two years of proper schooling as recognized by the bo

-oard, and (iv) have practical training and experience satisfactory to the board as an apprentice under a dispensing optician, optometrist, or ophthalmologist.
+ard, and (iv) have practical training and experience satisfactory to the board as an apprentice under a dispensing optician, optometrist, or ophthalmologist.

 APPLICABILITY